Esther125/clean-architecture-email-server/README.md

 This project is an email server designed using the principles of clean architecture and clean code.
 It features a variety of filters such as sender, time, and status, enabling efficient and organized email management.

 ![Demo GIF](./assets/email-server-demo.gif)
+If the GIF does not display, you can [watch the demo video on YouTube](https://youtu.be/pYIccgb8Rsk).

 ## System Design Diagram